-With summer around the corner, farmers’ markets across the province are gearing up for a busy season ahead.
-Farmers’ markets provide a wonderful opportunity to learn about where our food comes from and how it is produced.
-You can help improve the lives of farm animals by making informed food choices, all while supporting our local producers.
+With summer around the corner, farmers’ markets across the province are already in full swing!
+Farmers’ markets provide an excellent opportunity to learn about where our food comes from and how it is produced.
+By making informed food choices, you can help improve the lives of farmed animals while supporting our local producers.

 Here are three quick tips on how you can be an animal ambassador at farmers’ markets!

-Most food sold in supermarkets comes from intensive farms, where large numbers of animals are confined to small spaces.
-Farmers’ markets are one of the best places to go if you want to find alternatives to intensively-farmed meat, eggs and dairy.
-Buying directly from small-scale, family farms ensures your money supports the farmer and their higher-welfare practices.
+Most food sold in supermarkets comes from intensive farms, where many animals are confined to small spaces.
+Farmers’ markets are one of the best places to go if you want to find alternatives to intensively farmed meat, eggs and dairy.
+Buying directly from small-scale family farms ensures your money supports the farmer and their higher-welfare practices.

 2. Ask questions